Activity Analysis: How to Determine OT Treatments

 *NOTE: You must measure how long they participate in the task to document our skilled intervention and progress the patient at the next visit.

-Grasping their pants giving them trouble because they have weakness?
+Grasping their pants giving them trouble because they have hand weakness?

 • Interventions could include: